You can help get your diabetes under control if you eat smart. The right foods can be an ally in your fight to keep your blood sugar levels in check.

-They may recommend that you start using the glycemic index.
-It ranks how different foods affect blood sugar.
-Foods at the top of the glycemic index send your blood sugar higher than those lower down on the index.
+They may recommend that you use the glycemic index.
+It ranks how different foods raise glucose.
+Foods with a high glycemic index raise it more.

-- Make your plate colorful.
-That's an easy way to make sure you eat plenty of fruits, vegetables, whole grains, beans, nuts, and lean protein.
+Make your plate colorful.
+That's an easy way to be sure you eat plenty of fruits, veggies, whole grains, beans, nuts, and lean protein.

-- Watch your calories.
-Your age, gender, and activity level affect how many calories you need to gain, lose, or maintain your weight.
+Watch your calories.
+Your age, gender, and activity level affect how many you need to eat to gain, lose, or maintain your weight.

-- Go for fiber.
-You get fiber from plant foods: whole grains, fruits, vegetables, beans, and nuts.
+Go for fiber.
+You can get it from plant foods like whole grains, fruits, veggies, beans, and nuts.
 Studies suggest that people with type 2 diabetes who eat a high-fiber diet can improve their blood sugar and cholesterol levels.

 How Much Can You Eat?

-Check serving sizes -- they may be smaller than you think.
+Check the serving sizes on nutrition labels -- they may be smaller than you think.
 Eat only the amount of food in your diabetes meal plan.
 Extra calories lead to extra fat and pounds.

 What Is the TLC Diet for Diabetes?

-If you have high cholesterol as well as diabetes, your doctor will probably recommend the TLC (Therapeutic Lifestyle Changes) plan.
+If you have high cholesterol along with diabetes, your doctor will probably recommend the TLC (Therapeutic Lifestyle Changes) plan.

-The goal is to lower your cholesterol level, drop extra weight, and become more active.
-That helps prevent heart disease, which is more common in people with diabetes.
+The goal is to lower your cholesterol level, drop extra weight, and get more active.
+That helps prevent heart disease, which is more common when you have diabetes.